enkidevs/curriculum/docker/docker-fundamentals/docker-images/docker-image-registries.md

 docker push enki
 ```

-Alternatively, you can host your docker images on GCP, AWS, Azure, GitLab, JFrog or even on your own system.
+You're not required to host your images on Docker Hub and can setup your own registry as well.

 ### Self-hosted registry